thinkshout/mailchimp/README.txt

   1. Direct your browser to admin/config/services/mailchimp to configure the module.

-  2. You will need to put in your Mailchimp API key for your Mailchimp account.
+  2. You will need to put in your MailChimp API key for your MailChimp account.
-  If you do not have a Mailchimp account, go to [http://www.mailchimp.com]([http://www.mailchimp.com) and sign up for a new account.
+  If you do not have a MailChimp account, go to [http://www.mailchimp.com]([http://www.mailchimp.com) and sign up for a new account.
 Once you have set up your account and are logged in, visit:
   Account Settings -> Extras -> API Keys to generate a key.

-  3. Copy your newly created API key and go to the [Mailchimp config](http://example.com/admin/config/services/mailchimp) page in your Drupal site and paste it into the Mailchimp API Key field.
+  3. Copy your newly created API key and go to the [Mailchimp config](http://example.com/admin/config/services/mailchimp) page in your Drupal site and paste it into the MailChimp API Key field.

   4. Batch limit - Maximum number of changes to process in a single cron run.
-  Mailchimp suggest keeping this below 10000.
+  MailChimp suggest keeping this below 10000.

 ## Submodules
-  * mailchimp_signup: Create anonymous signup forms for your Mailchimp Lists, and display them as blocks or as standalone pages.
+  * mailchimp_signup: Create anonymous signup forms for your MailChimp Lists, and display them as blocks or as standalone pages.
 Provide multiple-list subscription from a single form, include merge variables as desired, and optionally include Interest Group selection.
   * mailchimp_lists: Subscribe any entity with an email address to MailChimp lists by creating a mailchimp_list field, and allow anyone who can edit such an entity to subscribe, unsubscribe, and update member information.
-Also allows other entity fields to be synced to Mailchimp list Merge Fields.
-Add a Mailchimp Subscription field to your User bundle to allow Users to control their own subscriptions and subscribe during registration.
+Also allows other entity fields to be synced to MailChimp list Merge Fields.
+Add a MailChimp Subscription field to your User bundle to allow Users to control their own subscriptions and subscribe during registration.
-  * mailchimp_campaigns: Create and send campaigns directly from Drupal, or just create them and use the Mailchimp UI to send them.
+  * mailchimp_campaigns: Create and send campaigns directly from Drupal, or just create them and use the MailChimp UI to send them.
 Embed content from your Drupal site by dropping in any Entity with a title and a View Mode configured into any area of your email template.
-  * mailchimp_activity: Display a tab on any entity with an email address showing the email, subscribe, and unsubscribe history for that email address on your Mailchimp account.
+  * mailchimp_activity: Display a tab on any entity with an email address showing the email, subscribe, and unsubscribe history for that email address on your MailChimp account.
     IMPORTANT: This module has not yet been ported to Drupal 8, but will be in subsequent releases.